 Teachers are the heart of an excellent education and the Foundation is a major source of funding for professional development for Bronxville’s educators.
 Teachers learn new curricula and cutting-edge teaching techniques that engage students and provide them with opportunities to develop real-world problem solving, technology and communications skills.
-Foundation resources are particularly important in this area because state funding for teacher training has dropped precipitously from its high in 2008.
+Foundation resources are particularly important in this area.
 Nearly every teacher across all three schools has participated in training programs and conferences supported by Foundation grants.
-Some of the largest professional development intiatives have included:
+In many cases, professional development opportunities spark the development of innovative curriculum and programming at our school.
+Some of the largest professional development initiatives have included:

 A teaching method used in all grades and across multiple disciplines in which students work for an extended period of time to investigate and respond to authentic, engaging and complex questions and problems.